AMMAshi/AMMAshi-Saudi-Digital-Academy---Data-Science-Immersive---Bootcamps/Speech_Emotion_Detection/README.md

 # 5- Creating the models
 ![Test Image 5](https://github.com/AMMAshi/AMMAshi-Saudi-Digital-Academy---Data-Science-Immersive---Bootcamps/blob/master/Speech_Emotion_Detection/images/result.png)
 # Machine Learning:
-The following are the step that I used to create the model:
+The following are the steps that I used to create and evaluate the Machine Learning model:

 1- Creating a pipeline.